MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ml-forecasting-api-overview.md

 - [Forecast](/dynamics365/business-central/application/base-application/codeunit/system.ai.time-series-management#forecast)
 - [GetForecast](/dynamics365/business-central/application/base-application/codeunit/system.ai.time-series-management#getforecast)

-The Forecasting API is a wrapper around an Azure Machine Learning experiment, which is published as a web service.
-Don’t be confused about terminology, the term “experiment” in the Azure Machine Learning Studio applies to the draft model, once it's published, it's most probably ready for production use.
+The Forecasting API essentially serves as a wrapper around an Azure Machine Learning experiment that is published as a web service.
+It's important to note that in the context of Azure Machine Learning Studio, the term "experiment" refers to the draft model.
+Once the experiment is published, it's typically ready for production use.

 For [!INCLUDE [prod_short](includes/prod_short.md)] online, the experiment is published by Microsoft and connected to the Microsoft subscription.
 For other deployment options, you have to publish the experiment in your own Azure subscription.